 (You can watch our worship service streamed at 11 am on our Facebook page https://tinyurl.com/yfx9pnx6, or our website https://tvuuc.org/ and also on our YouTube channel https://tinyurl.com/ycksxc98.)

-Knox County’s current risk level is low.
-At this level, the new framework states that masks are encouraged but no longer required in indoor spaces, including at worship services, and there are no other COVID-related restrictions in place.
-The Lizzie Crozier French room will be available as a designated viewing space during Sunday services for those who would prefer to be only with others who are masked.
-Room A will be available for families with children who prefer an area where children may play during the service, with masks required for all over the age of two.
-We will also continue to provide livestreamed services for those who would prefer to watch from home.
-These changes will take effect starting next Sunday, May 1.
+Per the CDC, Knox County’s current risk level is low.
+At this level, masks are encouraged but not required in indoor spaces at TVUUC, and there are no other COVID-related restrictions in place.
+During Sunday services, the Lizzie Crozier French room will be available as a designated viewing space for those who would prefer to be only with others who are masked.
+Room A will also be available for families with children who prefer an area where children may play during the service, with masks required for all over the age of two.
+You may also watch our services online.
+To view our full COVID-19 policy, please visit https://tinyurl.com/CovidPolicyTVUUC